1. IDEAL TEMPERATURE

 4. SUITABLE CLEANSERS

 Soap is the enemy of atopic skin.
 This is because its high pH irritates the epidermis.
 Consequently, it alters the hydrolipidic film that protects the skin against external stress.
-Opt instead for an extra-moisturizing, soap-free gel or cream that gently cleanses the skin, preserving the cutaneous barrier and considerably reducing sensations of tightness.
+Opt instead for an extra-moisturizing gel or cream that gently cleanses the skin, preserving the cutaneous barrier and considerably reducing sensations of tightness.

 5. USE YOUR FINGERTIPS